 Whenever you have a foot or ankle injury or a medical problem with your feet and ankles, your podiatrist approaches treatment in a specific order.
-They start with the least complicated or invasive treatment unless there’s an obvious reason not to, for example, if you have a ruptured Achilles tendon, then surgery is the best option.
+They start with the least complicated or invasive treatment unless there’s an obvious reason not to, for example, if you have a ruptured Achilles tendon, then surgery may be the best option.

 At Kalmar Family Podiatry, your podiatrist always talks through the treatment options with you so you can make an informed decision about what’s best for your health.
 In some cases, surgery becomes the best option, but unless there’s no alternative, surgery is usually the last resort.